 I am not aware of an inexpensive software program that will work in an open systems environment.
 And there are only few SRM systems that work in an open environment.
 For example, Sun Microsystems has it's StorEdge Suite (formerly HighGround SRM), IBM integrated the Trellisoft SRM into Tivoli and both of these systems can be used.
 However, both systems come with at least a 5 figure price tag, which is certainly validated if you intend to implement SRM in your environment.

-If you just want to asses your environment and do not want to implement the whole SRM system, it might be best to get outside help.
+If you just want to assess your environment and do not want to implement the whole SRM system, it might be best to get outside help.

 If you look yourself for other software products that can gather the data you should take the following caveats into account: